Class 04 -Cultural Misunderstandings and How to Thrive

-Summary: First, we reviewed the videos to continue discussion your own cultural misunderstandings, based on the the questions below.
-Then, we had small group discussions about the homework about the 4Cs video or reading you reviewed.
+Summary: First, we reviewed the videos to continue the discussion of your own cultural misunderstandings, based on the questions below.
+Then we had small-group discussions about the homework based on the videos or readings you reviewed.

 Then, we observed the video clips below about cultural misunderstandings.
-This lesson was created by Rosie Dodd, a creative English teacher.
+Rosie Dodd, a creative English teacher, created this lesson.

 Note: These videos are over exaggerations of culture based on Hollywood, USA movie productions.
-Nevertheless, they are useful for our cultural communication discussions.
+Nevertheless, they are useful for our discussions of cultural communication.

 After each clip, here are some discussion questions.
 You can also make your own: